Duet3D/wiki-content/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3.md

 * RRF 3 supports multiple endstop switches on axes (one per motor) natively.
 You no longer need to split axes during homing.
 * RRF 3 allows any fan to have an associated tacho input.
 * RRF 3 supports multiple tool probes.
 As well as a standard Z probe, you can define additional probes for use with the [M558](/User_manual/Reference/Gcodes/M558) command.
-* RRF 3 supports the large amount of expansion available with Duet 3 boards.
+* RRF 3 supports the large amount of CAN bus based expansion available with Duet 3 boards.

 The primary configuration differences compared to RRF 2 are: